y1-community/Innioasis-Updater/README.md

 ```
 pip install -r requirements.txt
 ```
-Then, and run Innioasis Updater.app again, if this doesn't work run it in terminal with
+Then, run Innioasis Updater.app again, if this doesn't work run it in terminal with

 ```
 cd "$HOME/Library/Application Support/Innioasis Updater"